aditya800/AWSML/README.md

-# An Idiot's Guide to Implementing AWS's ML Services in iOS Applications
+# An Idiot's Guide to Implementing AWS's ML Services in iOS

 This is a comprehensive easy to understand, dumbed-down, one stop standardised library, guide or cheat sheet to leverage the AWS ML suite of applications in your iOS app for hackathons or personal projects.
 Since Amazon Personalise and Amazon Forecast are not yet released, this guide does not account for them.